mporsch/sockpuppet/README.md

 - [x] basic sockets with blocking and non-blocking IO using optional timeout parameter
 - [x] extended sockets with configurable internal resource pool eliminating the need for pre-allocated buffers
 - [x] extended sockets for asynchronous operation using driver thread interface (event handling using *poll*)
+- [x] TCP sockets can be augmented with TLS encryption
 - [x] scheduled tasks to be run at given point in time by driver thread
 - [x] exceptions with meaningful system-provided error messages
-- [x] library includes do not pull any system headers
+- [x] library includes do not pull any system or external headers
 - [x] static and dynamic library build targets
 - [x] some functional tests
 - [x] examples and demo project included